 Many organizations are now applying for geographical indication (GI) protection of agricultural products in Turkey.
-Currently, of the 1104 protected products in a wide range of sectors, seven foreign-origin agricultural products are protected GIs: Champagne, Prosciutto di Parma/Parma ham, Scotch Whisky, Zivania, Parmigiano Reggiano/Parmesan cheese, Grana Padano cheese, and Hellim/Halloumi cheese, to date.
-There are 736 products, of which only five are foreign-origin agricultural products (Cognac, Douro, Gorgonzola cheese, White Korean Ginseng, Red Korean Ginseng), that are pending registration.
+Currently, of the 1325 protected products in a wide range of sectors, 13 foreignorigin agricultural products are protected GIs: Champagne, Cognac, Douro Port wine, Pisco, Prosciutto di Parma/Parma ham, Scotch Whisky, Zivania, Parmigiano Reggiano/Parmesan cheese, Grana Padano cheese, Hellim/Halloumi cheese, Gorgonzola cheese and White Korean ginseng.
+There are 683 products, of which only one is foreign-origin agricultural product, Tequila, that is pending registration.
 Once GI applications are published in the Turkish Patent and Trademark Office Bulletin, there is a three-month period to register objections.
-For detailed information please see the FAS GAIN report on Geographical Indications in Turkey.
+For detailed information please see the FAS GAIN report on Geographical Indications in Turkey dated December 27, 2017.